Can I exercise after an angioplasty and stent? Absolutely yes!

 How hard can I exercise?

-If you’re looking for a training target heart rate, then here are some basic calculations you can do.
+If you’re looking for a training target heart rate, then here are two common calculations:

-I’ll give examples below basing the calculations on a 50 year old man with a resting heart rate of 60 beats per minute.
+For both methods, I’ll use an example of a 50 year old man with a resting heart rate of 60 bpm.

-1) Determine your theoretical max heart rate by subtracting your age from 220.
-So:
+1) Determine your estimated max heart rate by subtracting your age from 220

-If you have an actual MEASURED max heart rate from a stress test, then use that number instead.
+*Important!
+If you have an actual MEASURED max heart rate from a stress test, use that number.

-2) Then calculate training percentages based on 170 bpm.
+2) Calculate training percentages based on 170 bpm (or your actual measured max)

 Therefore your training heart rate range would be 85 – 111 bpm.